serverfarmer/sf-app-deploy/README.md

 - deployment key (eg. id_myapp, it should be located in `/etc/local/.ssh` directory)
 - list of email addresses to notify after each deployment (optional)

-`app-install myapp /var/www/myapp www-data ssh://git@github.com/mycompany/myapp id_myapp john.doe@company.com`
+`sf-app-install myapp /var/www/myapp www-data ssh://git@github.com/mycompany/myapp id_myapp john.doe@company.com`

 This will clone the repository to chosen target directory, set proper permissions for everything, and add entry to `/etc/crontab` file (which